estellechoi/TIL/Dom/domcreation.md

 # How to create a DOM tree

-This page describes how to use the [DOM Core](https://www.w3.org/TR/DOM-Level-3-Core/) API in JavaScript to create and modify DOM objects.
+> This markdown page is Korean/English mixed entirely depending on my personal need, not readers' possible expectation.
+Just the reorderd, added, and removed from reference documents, or some parts are the English-Korean translated version.

 <br>